Compute Engine

 orthis.isPrime

-.The handler should not perform approximate numeric calculations, such as calculations involving floating point numbers.
+.The handler should not perform approximate numeric calculations, such as calculations involving decimal numbers (non-integers).
 Making exact calculations on integers or rationals is OK.
-It is recommended, but not required, that the calculations be limited to

 ComputeEngine